ninaangelvik/uit-inf3203-worm-assignment/README.md

 Again, your task is to get the worm segments coordinating and acting as a unified worm.
-You may add whatever communication resources or protocols you like to make that happen, but your segments much continue to support this API so that it can work with the worm gate and visualizer.
+You may add whatever communication resources or protocols you like to make that happen, but your segments must continue to support this API so that it can work with the worm gate and visualizer.

 Command line: